forbow-lab/open-data/README.md

 # Open Data
-Scripts and documentation for dealing with open datasets
+Scripts and documentation for open datasets

 ---